svcheng/CSC612M-SIMD-Programming-Project/README.md

 Each step introduced a tangible efficiency gain, culminating in nearly **6× total acceleration** without loss of accuracy.
 Beyond raw speed, the project strengthened understanding of **low-level computation**, **data alignment**, **mask-based safety**, and the practical aspects of writing and benchmarking optimized SIMD code in a real environment.

+---

+## Declaration of AI Usage

+This project utilized **OpenAI’s GPT-5 (ChatGPT)** *solely* for the purpose of improving the **documentation, structure, and readability** of this repository — particularly the GitHub **README**.

+AI assistance was confined to:

+* Rewording explanations for clarity and conciseness
+* Formatting Markdown elements (headings, tables, and summary boxes)
+* Structuring the comparative analysis and discussion sections for readability
+* Creating a consistent academic and technical tone across the documentation

+All **project ideas, algorithms, assembly code, analyses, and interpretations** were entirely authored by the authors.
+The AI did **not** generate or influence any conceptual, mathematical, or implementation-level content.
+It was purely used as a **writing and formatting aid**.

+### Prompts Used

+To ensure transparency, below are examples of actual prompts used when refining documentation and explanations:

+1. *“Can you rephrase this paragraph for the README to make it more formal and concise?”*
+2. *“Format this benchmark table neatly for GitHub Markdown.”*
+3. *“Turn my bullet points on the comparison of the four kernels (C, x86, XMM, YMM) to a neat section.”*
+4. *“Improve the README structure of the Analysis and Discussion section for clarity, keeping the technical meaning intact.”*